nmayorov/nmayorov.github.io/content/posts/verify_smoother/index.md

 [![compare_x1](figs/compare_x1.svg)](figs/compare_x1.svg)
 [![compare_x2](figs/compare_x2.svg)](figs/compare_x2.svg)

-A plot for $w$ is done with a narrow y-axis range to demonstrate the difference between all depicted lines.
+A plot for $w$ is done with a narrow y-axis range to demonstrate the difference between all depicted data.

 [![compare_w](figs/compare_w.svg)](figs/compare_w.svg)

-Based on the plots we can say the following:
+We can make the following observations:

 1. The agreement between sample RMS and estimated SD is very good
 2. The smoother does indeed gives lower error RMS than the filter